hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 and develops hydraulic pressure (head) to overcome the differential in head between two points.
-This total head consists of pressure head, static head, velocity head and total friction head produced by friction between the pulp suspension and the pipe, bends, and fittings.
-The total friction head is the most difficult to determine because of the complex, non-linear nature of the frictional loss curve.
+This total head consists of pressure head, static head, velocity head and total frictional head produced by friction between the pulp suspension and the pipe, bends, and fittings.
+The total frictional head is the most difficult to determine because of the complex, non-linear nature of the frictional loss curve.
 This curve can be affected by many factors.